 For years, people have earned a living and provided food for themselves and their families using the fish and other types of animals that thrive in our waterways.
 The oceans have been polluted by oil spills, garbage, and other things.
-Our climate is changing due to global warming, which humans have played some part in and how I made my millions.
+Our climate is changing due to global warming, which humans have played some part in.
 The soil quality of our beaches is sustaining damage because of heavy rains that wash chemicals into the ocean and rivers.
 The list of things that humans have done to the water is very long.
 It is not a problem that has begun recently.
 It has been happening since man was placed upon this earth.

 There have been new laws and new regulations put into effect to try and protect our oceans and the wildlife that lives in them.
 There are seasons that you are able to fish, there are size limits and amount limits in effect for the fish you keep, there are limits on how many shell fish you can have and the months that you are allowed to get them, punishments for people who are caught littering the water, and more.
 All of these things that annoy boaters and fishermen everywhere are all done in an effort by the DNR to try and protect the water and animals who call it home.

 Science is revealing that our waters are a very delicate ecosystem that needs time to heal from the damages that it has received since the dawn of time.
 By putting limits on what people are allowed to take from the water and when, we are saving the wildlife by preserving what is there.
 Other animals who may not live in the water, but catch fresh fish from it, have food to eat.
 This is increasing their ability to survive.

 The fish in our waters, whether they are shell fish or not, are all given time between seasons to reproduce.
 There is a restriction on the size so that young fish can grow into adults and become breeding fish in their natural environment.
 This encourages them to remain alive so that extinction is less of a possibility.